LoraV/LoraV.github.io/_posts/2019-02-16-rock-star-nobel.markdown

 ### Page 2

-You and the groupies make your way to a nightclub.
-You make your way back to the VIP section.
+You and the groupies make your way to the VIP section of a nightclub.

 The fan you were looking at earlier, with the long brown hair, is walking next to you.
 They brush up against your arm in a way you're pretty sure is not accidental.
 It's confirmed when you see a glance and a sly smile a moment later.
 You're about to start chatting them up, when one of the girls in your group shouts, "Trina!"